-- E. Must be male members and in good standing with the CGA member club - F. Must be an amateur golfer (with the exception of 1.M. below) - G. Must be listed on the Club's (CGA) Roster they are competing for - H. Must have a minimum of 20 posted scores within the past 12 months (no predated scores more than a week old will be allowed) - I. Must have a 12-month LI (low index) on GHIN: - there is no minimum LI for either League
+- E. Must be male members and in good standing with the CGA member club - F. Must be an amateur golfer (with the exception of 1.L. below) - G. Must be listed on the Club's (CGA) Roster they are competing for - H. Must have a minimum of 20 posted scores within the past 12 months (no predated scores more than a week old will be allowed).
+NOTE: it takes 20 posted scores for GHIN to calculate a Low Index (LI). - I. Must have a 12-month LI (low index) on GHIN: - there is no minimum LI for either League